-What is a Cosmetic Product Safety Report? | CPSR UK Guide
+What is a Cosmetic Product Safety Report & How Do I Get One? | CPSR UK Guide

 If you’re making and selling cosmetics in the UK or EU – whether it’s soap, lip balm, bath bombs, or any cosmetic product for use on the skin or hair – you’ll need a Cosmetic Product Safety Report (CPSR) before your products can legally be sold to the public.